Interrupted Futures: Artists in the Shadow of Suspended States

 Time & Date

-As part of the Athens Palestine Film Festival’s annual edition, Onassis AiR hosts a screening of short films by three female directors and Onassis AiR Fellows in the context of the festival’s satellite program.
+As part of the Athens Palestine Film Festival’s annual edition, Onassis AiR hosts a film screening with works by two female directors and Onassis AiR Fellows in the context of the festival’s satellite program.

 Photo: Christiane Schmidt